 Zensun is applying the compound ZS-05 towards a new clinical indication: the prevention and treatment of urinary tract infection (UTI).
 Preliminary in vitro studies with ZS-05 demonstrated that it could induce the production of antimicrobial peptides in a dose dependent manner, and had an obvious bacteriostatic effect against E. coli , enhancing the cell’s innate immunity.
-Based on these results, Zensun has submitted an IND application to the CFDA for ZS-05.
+Based on these results, Zensun has planned to lauch Phase II clinical trials in China.
 Use of ZS-05 for the prevention and treatment of UTI and its recurrence could significantly reduce the use of antibiotics, the risk of developing drug-resistant bacteria, and the medical cost of the disease.

 About Urinary Tract Infection